XxSNiPxX/zkAttend/README.md

 # zkAttend: Decentralized Proof-of-Location System

 zkAttend is a decentralized Proof-of-Location system built on Mina Protocol's Protokit.
-It leverages zero-knowledge proofs (zk-SNARKs) to privately verify a user's location without revealing sensitive data.
+It leverages zero-knowledge proofs to privately verify a user's location without revealing sensitive data.
 This system is suitable for event attendance, location-based rewards, and logistics verification.

 ## **DISCLAIMER:**